Table of contents

 Increasing use of defamation litigation is a worrying trend that is threatening freedom of speech.
 In my view, it is often an abuse of power, such as when politicians and CEO’s use defamation law to silence people.
 This legal tort has been used against critics, both from within their organisations and from outside.

-There are certain values for which people have been prepared to fight and die.
+There are certain values which people have been prepared to fight and die for.
 These include a right to democracy, a right to freedom of religion and a right to liberty.
-One democratic value that follows on from all this, is the right to ‘freedom of speech.
+One democratic value that follows on from all this, is the right to ‘freedom of speech’.

-François-Marie Arouet (1694 – 1778), known by his nom de plume Voltaire, was a French Enlightenment philosopher most famous today for his advocacy of freedom of speech.
+François-Marie Arouet (1694 – 1778), known by his nom de plume Voltaire, was a French Enlightenment philosopher.
+He is most famous today for his advocacy of freedom of speech.
 Born in Paris, Voltaire had trouble with the authorities for his critiques of the government.
 They sought to silence him.

 Voltaire clearly stated his belief that, “The right to free speech is more important than the content of the speech.”
 As a result of criticism of the French government of the day, Voltaire was twice sentenced to prison and once to temporary exile to England.

 George Orwell is one of the world’s most famous writers and social commentators.
 He was alarmed to see freedom of speech under attack.
 His writing exposed the unjust sufferings of the poor and unemployed.
-However, he is remembered by many for his warnings against totalitarianism and defended freedom of speech.
-He famously wrote, ‘If liberty means anything at all it means the right to tell people what they do not want to hear.’
+However, he is remembered by many for his warnings against totalitarianism and his defence of freedom of speech.
+Indeed, he famously wrote, ‘If liberty means anything at all it means the right to tell people what they do not want to hear.’

 Universal Declaration of Human Rights

 The right to freedom of expression is recognized as a human right under article 19 of the Universal Declaration of Human Rights (UDHR).
 Article 19 of the UDHR states that “everyone shall have the right to hold opinions without interference”.